hpgrahsl/kryptonite-for-kafka/ksqldb-udfs-kryptonite/README.md

 ### Configuration

-The following table lists configuration options for the `K4KENCRYPT` UDF.
+The following table lists configuration options for the UDFs.

 <table class="data-table"><tbody>
 <tr>